 When Labs was founded to make work fair, flexible and safe, in the face of unpredictability.

-We're based in San Francisco, CA and in beautiful Victoria, BC in Canada, and happy to support you wherever your locations are.
+We're based in San Francisco, CA and in beautiful Victoria, BC in Canada.
+We're happy to support you wherever your locations are.